Tooth Pain? We’re Here to Help

 • You experience a foul taste in your mouth or notice pus near the gumline.

-If you are in Bunbury and experiencing any of these symptoms, Eversmile Dental can assess your situation and recommend appropriate care.
+If you are experiencing a toothache in Bunbury and notice these symptoms, a dentist can review the situation and discuss appropriate next steps.
 It is always better to investigate the cause early rather than delay and risk further progression.

 Throbbing tooth pain is often a sign of inflammation or infection deep within the tooth or surrounding tissue.
-This type of pain rarely goes away without care and may become more severe over time if not addressed.
+This type of pain often continues without treatment and may become more severe if not managed by a dentist.

 Several possible causes include the following: